Culture & Leadership in the Shift: Corporate vs Startup World

 rready: How does this affect culture within a startup?

-Dave: Since you’re always trying new things and developing from there, cultivating a culture where it’s ok to make mistakes is vital.
-We talk about this a lot within rready, and it’s the same in any startup.
-You need this so-called “failure culture,” but you also need to ensure that you learn from each mistake.
-Of course, you shouldn’t be celebrating failure if you don’t learn anything in the process.
-Instead, you want to give people the space they need to try things out and potentially make mistakes, but also encourage them to learn quickly and improve.
+Dave: Since you’re always trying new things and iterating from there, cultivating a culture where it’s okay to make mistakes is vital.
+We talk about this a lot within rready, and it’s the same in any other startup.
+You need this so-called 'failure culture,' but you also need to ensure that you learn from each mistake.
+Of course, you shouldn’t be celebrating failures if you don’t learn anything in the process.
+Instead, you want to give people the space they need to try things out and potentially make mistakes, but also encourage them to learn quickly and improve on their mistakes.

 rready: So would you say it takes a certain type of person to work in a startup?

 Dave: Definitely, since the approach and culture are so different, the people need to be too.
 In a large corporation, you need harvesters, people who are good at managing and improving processes.
-But in a startup, you need bold and creative people who are always on the lookout for something new and open to constant shifts and change.
+But in a startup, you need bold and creative people who are always on the lookout for something new, and open to constant shifts and changes.

 The other advantage for team members is that they can grow and advance much more quickly – regardless of age and experience.
 In a typical corporate career, you might work 10-12 years to get to director level.
 Whereas, in a startup, you could become a country director in two years, if you’re the right kind of person, of course.
 But really, the sky is the limit.